GitCodMaster/Saturn/README.md

 ![Github Issues](https://img.shields.io/github/issues/AbdElAziz333/Saturn)
 ![Github Versions](https://img.shields.io/github/v/tag/AbdElAziz333/Saturn)

+This is a fork of the Saturn mod from AbdElAziz333, to update to newer minecraft versions.
+It doesnt bring any new features.

 Saturn is a performance optimization mod designed to optimize Minecraft's memory usage, It can be installed in either client, server or both.

 # Installation